jonasbirkelof/beets-layout/gh-pages/docs/docs/sidebar.md

 #### Accent colors

 To use an accent color on active items, just add the class `#!css .nav-accent-*` to `#!css .sidebar__nav`.
 You can choose from the Bootstrap contextual colors och set your own.
-You don't need Bootstrap to choose these colors sonics they are hard coded in Beets Layout.
+You don't need Bootstrap to choose these colors since they are hard coded in Beets Layout.

 These are the accent colors you can choose from: